FIRE WATCH: Latest information on area wildfires - Local News 8

 Personnel: 613

-California Team 10 will transition command of the fire to Great Basin Team 5 at 0700 tomorrow, October 16th.

-Operations – Tuesday, shifting winds, picking up in the afternoon, will likely lead to increased fire activity.
-Monday, on the east side of the fire, ground crews secured hot spots along the 540 Road, continued cleaning up containment lines along Trout Creek.
-On the South side, the Pack Trail Fire continued to slowly move into areas around Cowboy Camp, Strawberry Warming Hut, and Fish Creek Guard Station.
-Firefighters utilized aircraft to suppress hot spots, while mopping up, patrolling, maintaining and testing sprinkler systems set up around homes and other values at risk.
-The fire remains confined north of Union Pass Road.
-On the west flank, in the Gros Ventre River Basin, firefighters are patrolling the Burnt Ridge area and also using aircraft to slow the fire’s incursion into the valley.
-There has been a major effort to prepare and protect a stand of endangered White Bark Pine.
-The structure protection group continues wrapping buildings in protective foil, laying hose lines, and setting up sprinkler systems around additional structures.
-Night crews continue to patrol accessible areas of the fire and reported there was minimal fire activity in the interior and nothing that threatened the containment lines overnight.
+Operations – Tuesday on the east side of the fire, ground crews continued to secure the 540 Road, continuing their mop-up operations along that feature.
+On the south side, the Pack Trail Fire saw increased fire activity during the evening periods but crews supported by aviation were able to keep the fire north of the Union Pass road.
+The fire continued to be active in the areas around Cowboy Camp, Strawberry Warming Hut, and Fish Creek Guard Station to various degrees.
+SSW winds and receptive fuels contributed to activity across the fire area.
+On the west flank, in the Gros Ventre River Basin, firefighters continue patrolling the Burnt Ridge area and use aircraft to slow the fire’s advance into the valley where appropriate.
+The structure protection group continued their work around values at risk in the valley.

 Evacuations – Brooks Lake Lodge, Pinnacle Cabins, Falls Camp, and Long Creek have been reduced to a Level 2 “Set” Evacuation Warning.
 Level 3 “Go” evacuation orders remain in effect for Lava Mountain Lodge and McKenzie Highland Ranch.
 The Dunoir Road Corridor has been reduced to a Level 1 “Ready” Evacuation Warning.
 See theFremont County Emergency Management Facebook Page for alerts and updates.
 See the Teton County Emergency Management website updates and to sign up for emergency alerts through Everbridge.